-CBS Personnel, headquartered in Cincinnati, Ohio, is a leading provider of temporary staffing services in the United States.
-In order to provide its clients with a comprehensive solution to their human resources needs, CBS Personnel also offers employee leasing services, permanent staffing and temporary-to-permanent placement services.
-CBS Personnel operates 136 branch locations in various cities in 18 states and seeks to have a dominant market share in each city in which it operates.
+CBS Personnel, headquartered in Cincinnati, Ohio, is a provider of temporary staffing services in the United States.
+CBS Personnel also provides its clients with other complimentary human resource service offerings such as employee leasing services, permanent staffing and temporary-to-permanent placement services.
+CBS Personnel operates 136 branch locations in various cities in 18 states.
 CBS Personnel and its subsidiaries have been associated with quality service in their markets for more than 30 years.